San Francisco 49ers vs. Atlanta Falcons NFL Week 15 Odds, Plays and Insights for December 19, 2021

 Over/under insights

-- San Francisco's games this season have gone over 46 points nine of 13 times.

-- Atlanta has combined with its opponents to score more than 46 points in eight of 13 games this season.
+- San Francisco and its opponents have combined to score more than 46 points in nine of 13 games this season.

-- Sunday's over/under is 1.9 points higher than the combined 44.1 PPG average of the two teams.

-- These two squads surrender a combined 50.4 points per game, 4.4 more than this contest's over/under.

 - The 47.5 PPG average total in Falcons games this season is 1.5 points more than this game's over/under.